 One advantage is that the outfit stands out even when using flats.
 The length of the skirt also plays an important role.

-In our suggestion we go for a more conservative look with the below-the-knee skirt and the flats, however, a more modern approach could be attained with a shorter skirt, more flashy colours and patterns, and the heels.
+In the picture below, you can see a more conservative look with the below-the-knee skirt and the flats, however, a more modern approach could be attained with a shorter skirt, more flashy colours and patterns, and the heels.

 Our last outfit will focus on a casual look that was a common sight in the 90s.